signaldust/bunny-jit/README.md

 Because of how we compute the validity of CSE, we can also combine operations where one operation post-dominates another and because we move the operation to a common path, this effectively gives us a form of PRE.
-However, we don't handle the case where one of the operands of the post-dominating op is a `phi` with the other op's operand being a `phi` alternative, so we can't hanlde all the possible cases.
-This could probably be fixed (hoist the post-dominating op into the other branch), but I don't see it as high priority.
+On top of this we now also handle the case where we can match `phi` operands against ops with the `phi` alternatives as operands; in this case we insert matching ops for any alternatives lacking them and collect the results into a new `phi` giving us more or less full PRE (there might be some esoteric cases involving `phi` operands from different blocks that we explicitly ignore, but trying to deal with those gets a bit too complex for our purposes).

-Invariants: CSE rebuilds/uses dominators, but doesn't currently change CFG.
+Invariants: CSE rebuilds/uses dominators, moves/renames operations, can insert additional `phi` but doesn't currently change CFG.

 Because `opt_cse` needs dominator information (for both hosting and actual CSE) to avoid moving operations in the wrong places, it calls `rebuild_dom` which